 A research by Rosemary Gibson [1] in New Zealand shows that older adults (65+) are more likely to have long sleep durations, while younger adults (<65) are more prone to short sleep durations.
 This pattern suggests that men’s sleep duration may also increase with age, similar to women.

 Figure 2 shows a clear link between stress and sleep disorders.
 People with low or very low stress levels usually report no sleep disorders.
 On the other hand, high stress levels are linked to sleep apnea, and very high stress levels often cause insomnia.

-Studies confirm that stress is the strongest cause of insomnia, followed by sleep apnea.
+Previous studies have confirmed that stress is the strongest cause of insomnia, followed by sleep apnea.
 Women are more at risk of insomnia, while men are more prone to sleep apnea [2].
-Certain jobs, like doctors, nurses, salespeople, scientists, software engineers, and teachers, are associated with very high stress levels, which can worsen sleep problems, described in Figure 3.
+Certain jobs, like doctors, nurses, salespeople, scientists, software engineers, and teachers, are associated with very high stress levels, which can worsen sleep problems(Figure 3).

-In Figure 4, people who exercise regularly tend to sleep better.
+People who exercise regularly tend to sleep better (Figure 4).
 It also helps reduce stress and negative emotions, boosting positive feelings.
 A study by Schultchen et al. found a strong two-way relationship between physical activity, stress, and emotions.
 Physical activity not only improves sleep but also supports mental and physical health [3].

 Conclusion and future studies